matheusfalconi-novaes/fullcycle-gochallenge/README.md

-# fullcycle-gochallenge
+# Full Cycle Docker - Go Challenge

-Full Cycle Docker - Go Challenge
+Project containing the files used to generate the [Docker image](https://hub.docker.com/repository/docker/matheusfalconi/codeeducation) of the challenge.